uis-no/phd-defense/FAQ.md

 - How do I get from the airport to the Ydalir hotel or the university?
   - The easiest is to take a taxi
   - It is also possible to take a bus.
-    - If you are arriving in Stavanger before 19.00 then you can the airport bus route which goes via Professor Olav Hanssens stop which is very close to the Ydalir hotel [here is the bus route](https://www.kolumbus.no/reiseplanlegger/?From=Stavanger%20lufthavn%20(Sola)&To=Professor%20Olav%20Hanssens%20vei%2010%20(Stavanger)&TravelDateTime.time=14:00&TravelDateTime.date=03.12.2019&Direction=1)
+    - If you are arriving in Stavanger before 19.00 then you can the airport bus route which goes via Professor Olav Hanssens stop which is very close to the Ydalir hotel (you should take airport bus which goes via UiS and SUS ) [here is the bus route](https://www.flybussen.no/en/ruter/stavanger#line-1)
-    - If you arrive late taxi is preferred but you can still take a bus if you are adventurous but you need to transfer once [here is the route](https://www.kolumbus.no/reiseplanlegger/?From=Stavanger%20lufthavn%20(Sola)&To=Professor%20Olav%20Hanssens%20vei%2010%20(Stavanger)&TravelDateTime.time=21:00&TravelDateTime.date=03.12.2019&Direction=1)
+    - If you arrive late taxi is preferred but you can still take a bus if you are adventurous but you need to transfer once [here is the route](https://www.flybussen.no/en/ruter/stavanger#line-2)
 - When should the opponents arrive at the venue?
   - Typically the trial lecture starts at 10 am on the day of defense
   - It is better to arrive about 15 minutes before the trial lecture, and meet the administrator of the defense.